-The AM Manufacturing Technology & Materials is one of 3 courses to fulfill the AM Engineers and Managers Certification or the AM Executives Certifications.
+The AM Manufacturing Technology & Materials is one of three courses to fulfill the AM Engineers and Managers Certification or the AM Executives Certifications.

-Additive Manufacturing Technology & Materials is an expansion on the Additive Manufacturing Essentials course, providing a more detailed review the standard AM processes as defined by ASTM F42.
+Additive Manufacturing Technology & Materials is an expansion on the AM Essentials course, providing a more detailed review of the standard AM processes as defined by ASTM F42.
 This course will discuss technical and commercial considerations of each process, materials used in each process, and identify steps to the common additive manufacturing workflow.

-Upon completion of this course, a graduate of Additive Manufacturing Technology & Materials can expect to be able to identify and explain various materials and technology deployed in AM and the advantages and disadvantages of each.
+Upon completion of this course, a graduate of AM Technology & Materials can expect to be able to identify and explain various materials and technology deployed in AM along with the advantages and disadvantages of each.
 The content throughout the online course, including lecture videos, was developed by subject matter experts (SMEs) in AM in collaboration with the highly-experienced Purdue online course development team.

-Learning Activities include video lectures which discuss key topics in the course material, available 24 hours a day/seven days a week throughout the 5 weeks of the course, asynchronous online discussion forums, online self-tests, quizzes, a case study, and an online final exam.
+Learning activities include video lectures and discussions of key topics in the course material and interactive discussion blogs designed to test your ability to take an exam.
+Modules average 1-3 hours per module and are designed for flexibility for working professionals, 100% online and self-paced.
+This is all available 24 hours a day/seven days a week throughout the 5 weeks of the course, asynchronous online discussion forums, online self-tests, quizzes, a case study, and an online final exam.
 Students will also have the ability to interact with peers and instructors.

 - Module 1, The Current State of Additive Manufacturing.